Adopt

 We do not advocate getting your rabbit from a pet store, breeder, or neighbor with a litter, for the following reasons:

 • Pet stores, backyard breeders and irresponsible breeders (neighbors? owners?) perpetuate rabbit overpopulation.
+It’s a bigger deal than most realize.

 • Such sources account for many of the rabbits later dropped off at shelters, turned loose, or left to live out lonely lives in backyard hutches, often receiving minimal care and no attention.

-• Accurate care information or ongoing support from stores and breeders is rare.
+• Accurate care information or ongoing support from stores and breeders is incredibly rare.
 Due to owner ignorance, many rabbits die or are abandoned once they have passed that “cute baby” stage or when they become an inconvenience to people unfamiliar with their needs.

 • Most first time rabbit adopters are happier with an adult rabbit that has outgrown unruly adolescent behavior.
 Socialized adult rabbits are usually available only through an adoption program.